Porrentruy–Bonfol railway line: History

 The Régional Porrentruy–Bonfol (RPB) opened the line between and on 14 July 1901.
 On 1 November 1910, the line was extended 2.5 km to what was then the German border near Pfetterhouse and a junction with the Dannemarie–Pfetterhouse railway line.

 The RPB was one of four companies that merged on 1 January 1944 to form the Chemins de fer du Jura, which has owned and operated the line ever since.
 Cross-border passenger service north of Bonfol ended on 14 February 1946; the line north of Bonfol was abandoned altogether on 4 January 1970.
 The line from Porrentruy to Bonfol was electrified on 18 May 1952.

 Chemins de fer du Jura undertook a rehabilitation of the line between 2020 and 2022, including new platforms at all three stations and a rebuilding of the bridge over the Allaine.
+With the December 2025 timetable change, Swiss Federal Railways took over passenger services as part of the RER Jura network.